LukeBorowy/lukeborowy/README.md

 ## Soft Skills
 - Leadership: I have led group projects in school, and I was the lead programmer on my high school robotics team.
-- Commitment: Throughout my academic and personal lives, I have always applied myself to achieve excellence in what I do.
+- Commitment: Throughout my academic and personal lives, I have always pushed myself to achieve excellence in what I do.
 - Self-motivation: Most of my programming knowledge and skill come from personal learning that I have done throughout my life.

 ## Projects